University of Michigan–Flint: Flint College (1964–1971)

-University of Michigan–Flint (1971-)
+University of Michigan–Flint (1971–)

-The Regents approved the name change to The University of Michigan–Flint in 1971, to emphasize that it was a free-standing unit of the university.
+In 1970, Flint College received its own accreditation independent from the main campus in Ann Arbor, from the North Central Association of Colleges and Schools.
+In 1971, the Regents officially changed the name of the institution to the University of Michigan-Flint.
 The Regents later named William E. Moran as the first chancellor of the university.
 Two schools were formed at Flint in 1975, the College of Arts and Sciences, the School of Management.

 The community and city assisted UM–Flint in acquiring 42 acres along the Flint River. $5 million over five years was pledged towards a new campus in 1972 by the C.S.
 Mott Foundation.
 During September 1972, sixteen temporary buildings were erected to ease campus overcrowding, pressuring the Regents to move UM-Flint to its current location along the Flint River.

 On September 1, 1973, the Regents passed the plans for the first building by Sedgewick-Sellers & Associates, originally planned for a site at Lapeer Road and Court Street.
 Instead, the first building was moved to a site on the Flint River, the current campus location.
 The university acquired the Ross House and the Hubbard Building.
-Its ground breaking ceremony was held on May 9, 1974, at the Wilson Park bandstand.
+Its ground breaking ceremony was held on May 9, 1974, at the Willson Park bandstand.
 In 1977, construction ended on the Class Room Office Building (CROB), later named David M. French Hall, and the Central Energy Plant.
 CROB included a library and theatre.
-In 1979, the original Harrison Street Halo Burger location was vacated to make way for UMF parking.
+In 1979, the original Harrison Street Halo Burger location was vacated to make way for UM-Flint parking.
 While, the Harding Mott University Center (UCen) was finished that same year and the Recreation Center in 1982.